 Administration of the program

 Elective courses must be approved by the faculty of the Ozarks Studies Committee for inclusion in the minor.
-The Administrator of the program must approve the course of study for each student who wishes to complete an Ozarks Studies minor.

 The Ozarks Studies Program is an interdisciplinary minor course of study allowing students to concentrate on the geography, history, literature, and cultures of the Ozarks.
 The minor provides students with an understanding and appreciation of the environment and cultures of the Ozarks region, past and present.
 It will stimulate awareness of the region's contrasts with and similarities to other American geographical and cultural regions as well as an appreciation for the region's place within the greater United States.
 This knowledge and experience is valuable in a number of contexts.
 For students from the Ozarks region, the minor in Ozarks Studies serves as an extended study of personal and regional heritage.
 For students who will remain in the region for work and careers, the minor offers an invaluable primer for understanding regional heritage, cultures, and the natural environment.
 For all students the minor provides a solid academic exercise in comparative regional study.